Kim Possible (character): Appearances

-Kim Possible was very successful, running for a total of five years from June 7, 2002, to September 7, 2007, and spanning four seasons, becoming the longest-running Disney Channel Original Series until eventually being surpassed by Phineas and Ferb.
+Kim Possible was very successful, running for a total of five years from June 7, 2002, to September 7, 2007, and spanning four seasons, becoming the longest-running Disney Channel Original Series, until eventually being surpassed by Phineas and Ferb.
 The series comprised 84 episodes, with Kim starring in each one.
 Kim also made an appearance in the Lilo & Stitch: The Series crossover episode "Rufus".

-A stop-motion version of Kim appeared in an episode of Robot Chicken where she is trapped by Kim Jong-un while trying to stop North Korean nuclear launch codes, and they both mock their names by making puns out of them.
-She is voiced by Rachael MacFarlane in the episode.
-Also, the title name in the skit is called "Mission Kim Possible", a parody and allusion of Kim Possible and Mission: Impossible, a successful action spy movie franchise that served as a follow up to the 1966 and 1988 TV shows.

-Sadie Stanley portrayed Kim Possible in Disney Channel's live action adaptation television film of the animated series, aired on February 15, 2019.

-Kim, Ron and Rufus have had non-speaking cameos in the Chibiverse cartoon series in 2022.
+Kim, along with Ron and Rufus, also appears as a background character on Chibiverse, and has a speaking role in the episode "Dr. Doof's Lab", with Romano reprising her role for the first time in 17 years.

 Epcot theme park attraction

 In 2009, a theme park attraction entitled the Kim Possible World Showcase Adventure premiered at Walt Disney World's Epcot.
 Upon arrival, visitors were allowed to partake in an alternate reality game (ARG) inspired by the television series in which they entered into the world of Kim Possible and ventured on a "high-tech scavenger hunt" in a simulated country of their choice.
 The attraction closed down in 2012 and was replaced by Agent P's World Showcase Adventure, another scavenger hunt-like attraction inspired by the Phineas and Ferb series.